 which can be verified using \eqref{eq: entropyGPP_QS} and \eqref{eq: InternalEnergy}.
 In addition, minimization of $\mathcal{F}$ with respect to the parameter sets $\lavg{\bfq}$ and $S_{\Sigma}$, subject to any of the thermodynamic constraints in Table~\ref{tab: thermodynamicProcessAssumption} for updating $S_{\Omega}$, yields equations~\eqref{eq: GPP_QS}, i.e.,

 \Revision{A detailed derivation of \eqref{eq: FreeEnergyEOS} is provided in \ref{sec: GPP_QC_FreeEnergy}. }

-\Revision{Equations~\eqref{eq: GPP_QS} subject to the suitable thermodynamic constraints are identical to the max-ent based formulations of \citet{kulkarni2008variational} and \citet{venturini2014atomistic}. \citet{kulkarni2008variational} developed the max-ent formulation by enforcing constraints on variances of momenta and displacements of the atoms to obtain an ansatz for $f(\bfz)$, which is a special case of the GPP ansatz with no correlations (see Section~\ref{sec: GPP_generic}). \citet{venturini2014atomistic} developed the max-ent formulation by generalizing the grand-canonical ensemble to nonequilibrium situations and allowing non-uniform thermodynamic properties among atoms.
-However, for computational implementation purposes, \citet{venturini2014atomistic} invoked trial-Hamiltonian procedure to justify the Gaussian formulation of the distribution function (for single-species cases), thus rendering their ansatz also to a special case of GPP ansatz with no correlations.
-In above sections, we have shown that \emph{such special case arises only as a result of the quasistatic approximation, which enforces vanishing mechanical and thermal momenta}.
+\Revision{Equations~\eqref{eq: GPP_QS} (subject to a suitable thermodynamic constraint) are identical to the max-ent-based formulations of \citet{kulkarni2008variational} and \citet{venturini2014atomistic}. \citet{kulkarni2008variational} developed the max-ent formulation by enforcing constraints on variances of momenta and displacements of the atoms to obtain an ansatz for $f(\bfz)$, which is a special case of the GPP ansatz with no correlations (see Section~\ref{sec: GPP_generic}). \citet{venturini2014atomistic} developed the max-ent formulation by generalizing the grand-canonical ensemble to nonequilibrium situations and allowing non-uniform thermodynamic properties among atoms.
+However, for computational feasibility, \citet{venturini2014atomistic} invoked a trial-Hamiltonian procedure to justify the Gaussian formulation of the distribution function (for single-species cases), thus rendering their ansatz also a special case of our GPP ansatz with no correlations.
+In the above sections, we have shown that \emph{such special case arises only as a result of the quasistatic approximation, which enforces vanishing mechanical and thermal momenta}.
 Consequently, within the quasistatic assumption, the GPP based local-equilibrium equations~\eqref{eq: GPP_QS} are identical to those of \citet{kulkarni2008variational} and \citet{venturini2014atomistic}.
 Moreover, subject to the isothermal constraints, GPP quasistatic equations~\eqref{eq: GPP_QS} are identical to those used by~\citet{li2011diffusive} as well.